pranaysahith/k8-traffic-generator/upwork-devs/susanta-gautam/metricbeats-elk/README.md

 3. Metricbeat(daemonset):
     we will ne using the metricbeat daemonset to collect the metrics of the host system.
 The daemonset will be collecting the the data of the system like disk usage, cpu usage, cpu load, network stats etc. It will also collect the information from kubelet that are pertaining to node, volumes, pod, system and kube-proxy.
 4. ElasticSearch:
     We will be sending the data to elastic search from all the metricbeat instances.
 You can use the another project for configuring the ELK stack and docs are avaliable in [documentation](https://github.com/filetrust/k8-traffic-generator/tree/master/docs).
-Keep in mind you will need to provide the username and password for the elasticsearch and you will need to provide the valid elasticsearch url(in k8s case service name).
+Keep in mind you will need to provide the username and password for the elasticsearch through the environment variable and you will need to provide the valid elasticsearch url(in k8s case service name).
+    You will have to provide the values in this section.
+Uncomment the username and password section and provide the valid value for it.
+    ```YAML
+        - name: ELASTICSEARCH_HOST
+          value: elasticsearch-master
+        - name: ELASTICSEARCH_PORT
+          value: "9200"
+        # - name: ELASTICSEARCH_USERNAME
+        #   value: elastic
+        # - name: ELASTICSEARCH_PASSWORD
+        #   value: changeme
+    ```
+    IF the elasticsearch is password protected please uncomment this section in configmap too.
     ```YAML
     output.elasticsearch:
       hosts: ['${ELASTICSEARCH_HOST:elasticsearch-master}:${ELASTICSEARCH_PORT:9200}']